I Want To...

 By focusing on mobility, we are able to improve patient outcomes, expedite recovery time and shorten length of stay.
 Introducing this initiative has led to greater patient engagement and improved experience.
 More importantly, we are able to bring patients back to independence.

-- Michelle D’Allesandro, director of medical nursing at Johns Hopkins Bayview
+- Michelle D’Alesandro, Director of Medical Nursing at Johns Hopkins Bayview

 AMP Hospital Program Directors: